atp-team/anemone/documentation/HowToPrintAnemoneTentacleCase.md

 The first print group consists of case bottom part, internal components and all knobs and buttons.

+##### How it looks 3D printed

+> The print time for the first print group *Bottom and Insides* is `3 hours 30 minutes` with the recommended print settings.

+TODO printed images group 1

+After removing supports your print should look similar to this:

+> Only the *The Top Button Lodge* and *The Bottom Part* pieces do have few scaffolds.

+TODO printed images group 1 without scaffolds

 #### Walls

 TODO image 3D model in slic3r - part2 - walls

 The second print group is the case walls.

+##### How it looks 3D printed

+> The print time for the second print group *Walls* is `4 hours 54 minutes` with the recommended print settings.

+TODO printed images group 2

+After removing supports your print should look similar to this:

+TODO printed images group 2 without scaffolds

 #### Top and Display covers

 TODO image 3D model in slic3r - part3 - top and display covers

 The last print group contains the top LEGO® compatible cover piece and display frame cover.

+##### How it looks 3D printed

+> The print time for the third print group *Top and Display Covers* is `41 minutes` with the recommended print settings.

+TODO printed images group 3

+> The *The Top Cover* piece may require some cleanup before it will fit *The Walls* piece.
+You may want to print this group with **just 2 perimeters instead of 5** if you are not able to fit it even after cleanup.
+Depending on your 3D printer and filament.
+We have intentionally designed this piece to have a good and strong grip with the *The Walls* piece.

+This print group does not require any supports.

 ### Recommended print settings